klauseduard/under-over-models/chapters/03-organizational-models.md

 For a more comprehensive exploration of entropy concepts and their application to organizational systems, see [Chapter 6](../chapters/06-theoretical-concepts.md), which examines information entropy, negentropy, and related theoretical frameworks in greater depth.

+> **Interactive Tool**: Explore an [interactive visualization of organizational entropy and negentropy](../html/organizational_entropy.html).
+This tool allows you to adjust the balance between order and flexibility and observe the simulated impact on organizational particles.

 ### 3.3.6 Dissipative Systems Theory and Organizational Adaptation